Search

-Lack of ovulation or less than eight cycles per year Elevation of testosterone levels in the blood or clinical evidence of male pattern hair growth or acne Polycystic ovaries (enlarged ovaries with 12 or more small follicles)
+Lack of ovulation or less than eight cycles per year, elevation of testosterone levels in the blood, clinical evidence of male pattern hair growth or acne, and polycystic ovaries (enlarged ovaries with 12 or more small follicles).

 What is PCOS?